Primality of closed path polyominoes: Primality of closed paths and zig-zag walks

 Let $\cP$ be a polyomino.
 In \cite{Trento} the authors have shown that if $I_{\cP}$ is prime then $\cP$ contains no zig-zag walks and they have conjectured that it is a sufficient condition for the primality of $I_{\cP}$.
 We recall that the rank of $\cP$, denoted by $\rank(\cP)$, is the number of the cells of $\cP$.
 Using a computational method, they have shown that the conjecture is verified for $\rank(\cP)\leq 14$.
 Here we prove that the conjecture is true for the class of closed paths.

 \begin{prop} Let $\cP$ be a closed path and suppose that $\cP$ has no zig-zag walks.
 Then $\cP$ has an L-configuration or a ladder with at least three steps. \end{prop} \begin{proof} The structure of $\cP$ assures that there exists at least a sequence of distinct inner intervals $I_1,\ldots,I_\ell$ such that $|I_i\cap I_{i+1}|=1$ for all $i=1,\ldots,\ell-1$ and $|I_\ell\cap I_1|=1$.
 Let $I_1\cap I_\ell=\{v_1=v_{\ell+1}\}$ and $I_i\cap I_{i+1}=\{v_{i+1}\}$ with $i\in \{1,\ldots,\ell-1\}$.
 Suppose that $v_\ell$ and $v_{1}$ are not in the same edge interval.
 After appropriate reflections or rotations, we can suppose that $I_\ell$ is a horizontal interval having $v_\ell$ and $v_{1}$ as diagonal corners.
 Let $\mathcal{B}$ be the maximal horizontal block of $\cP$ containing $\cP(I_\ell)$.
 We examine all possible different cases. \begin{itemize} \item $\mathcal{B}$ contains at least three cells.
 We can suppose that $\cP$ has no L-configurations, otherwise we have finished.
-Then a part of the polyomino has the shape of Figure~\ref{fig:prop6.1A}(A), where $v_\ell$ is one of the black points and $v_{1}$ is one of the red points.
+Then a part of the polyomino has the shape of Figure~\ref{fig:prop6.1A}(A), where $v_\ell \in\{a,b\}$ and $v_{1}\in\{c,d\}$.
 So we have a ladder with at least three steps. \item $\mathcal{B}=\cP(I_\ell)$ and it contains exactly two cells.
-Then we are in the case of Figure~\ref{fig:prop6.1A}(B), where $v_\ell$ is the black point and $v_{1}$ is the red point.
+Then we are in the case of Figure~\ref{fig:prop6.1A}(B), where $v_\ell=a$ and $v_{1}=b$.
 We have again a ladder with at least three steps. \item $\mathcal{B}=\cP(I_\ell)$ is a cell.
 Under the assumption that $\cP$ has no L-configurations, we are in the case of Figure~\ref{fig:prop6.1A}(C).
 In particular $\cP$ has a ladder with at least three steps. \end{itemize}

 It remains to consider the case in which $I_\ell$ is a cell and $\mathcal{B}$ contains two cells.
 We prove that also in this case we obtain that $\cP$ contains an L-configuration or a ladder with at least three steps.
 After an appropriate reflection, we can reduce to the case in Figure~\ref{fig:prop6.1B}(A).
 Observe that if there is a cell in the direction West with respect to the cell A (that is the first cell of $I_{\ell-1}$), or in the direction North with respect to the cell D (that is the first cell of $I_1$), then $\cP$ has a ladder with at least three steps.
 So we can suppose that $\cP$ has an adjacent cell to $A$ in direction South and an adjacent cell to $D$ in direction East.
 In such a case we can define another sequence of intervals $I_1',\ldots,I_{\ell-1}'$, with $I_{\ell-1}'=I_{\ell-1} \cup B$, $I_{1}'=I_1 \cup C$ and $I_{i}'=I_{i}$ for $i\in \{2,\ldots,\ell-2\}$; in particular we denote $I_{1}'\cap I_{\ell-1}'=\{v_{1}'=v_{\ell}'\}$ and $I_{i}'\cap I_{i+1}'=\{v_{i+1}'\}$ for $i\in \{1,\ldots,\ell-2\}$.
 So, we are in the situation of Figure~\ref{fig:prop6.1B}(B).
 Now suppose that $v_{1}'$ and $v_2'$ are not in the same edge interval.
 It is not difficult to see that in this case we are again in the situation of Figure~\ref{fig:prop6.1A}(A).
 So we can assume that $v_{1}'$ and $v_2'$ are in the same edge interval.